National Assembly of Macedonia (1880): Formation of a Provisional Government

 The National Assembly elected a Provisional Government of Macedonia, named “Unity” as an executive and operational body that will undertake all necessary activities to achieve the “national cause: creation of Macedonian state”.
 It was decided that they will first demand, using legal means, a right for autonomy, recognized by the Great powers and sanctioned by the international Berlin Agreement from 1878.
 If the Ottoman government denies the fulfillment of this obligation, and Great powers do not force it to fulfill it, “the Provisional Government will call the Macedonian nation to arms, under the banner: Macedonia for Macedonians, to restore the ancient Macedonia.

 In March 1881 the Provisional Government published a Manifesto in Kyustendil, Bulgaria, with a protocol decision of the Macedonian National Assembly, to the diplomatic representatives of the Great powers.
 The manifesto was drawn up in French and was sent to the European consuls.
 The manifesto was certified by a seal with the inscription in Greek "Provisional Government of Macedonia".

+Thrivia

+The assembly and the proclaimed “government” were chaired by the Greek revolutionary of local Slavic background, the son of Anastasios Voulgaris, named Leonidas Voulgaris.
+He supported the Greek-Serbian alliance and the idea of Eastern federation.
+In a letter to Zahari Stoyanov, Voulgaris expressed the view: “When Romania, Serbia, Montenegro, Albano-Macedonia, Greece, Bulgaria, and if possible, Turkey unite, they would become a major power and this Oriental Federation shall become thè mainstay of peace in Europe".
+Nonetheless, according to the Macedonian historiography the Manifesto expressed Macedonian nationalism, portraying Macedonia as a separate ethnic-nation state with an ancient origin, in particular, an Ancient Macedonian origin.